OrCam – Cutting Edge Devices for the Visually Impaired

 If you are blind, visually impaired, or have difficulty reading, OrCam has created innovative devices to help you read and perform many other tasks independently.

-That said, we recommend that prior to making a decision on a vision aid, you contact your low vision optometrist and discuss first.
-There may be easier and more budget-friendly solutions available.
+That said, before deciding on a vision aid, contact your low-vision optometrist and discuss it first.
+There may be more accessible and more budget-friendly solutions available.

 OrCam Read – How it Works

 OrCam Read has a laser guidance system to capture full pages or screens, a block of text, or a section of text.
 After you select what you want to read, the device instantly reads it aloud.
 It can read menus, signs, books, product labels, and screens, among other things.